The Original Austin Healey Parts Specialist

 Image: Mathewsons, used with permission.
 Mathewsons branding retained.

-Paperwork is said to include a British Motor Industry Heritage Trust Certificate, owner’s handbook, service manual, photo album containing restoration photographs, horn fitting instructions and invoices.
+Paperwork was said to include a British Motor Industry Heritage Trust Certificate, owner's handbook, service manual, a photo album containing restoration photographs, horn fitting instructions and invoices.

-The vendor notes describe the car as a two-seater originally from California, repatriated to the UK in 1999 and converted from left-hand drive to right-hand drive.
+The vendor notes described the car as a two-seater originally from California, repatriated to the UK in 1999 and converted from left-hand drive to right-hand drive.

-They also describe a chassis-up restoration including the engine, gearbox and overdrive.
-The listing states that the engine has been upgraded to 2912cc and mentions a Lucas dynamo-alternator, electronic ignition, larger-capacity radiator, powder-coated wire wheels with recently fitted period tyres, retrimmed interior, new exhaust and cerakoted manifold.
+They also described a chassis-up restoration including the engine, gearbox and overdrive.
+The listing stated that the engine had been upgraded to 2912cc and mentioned a Lucas dynamo-alternator, electronic ignition, larger-capacity radiator, powder-coated wire wheels with recently fitted period tyres, retrimmed interior, new exhaust and cerakoted manifold.

 • Earlier BN6 100/6 two-seater layout